Turskyi/travelling_pro/README.md

 # Travelling Pro

-An Android application to help collect all countries that you have visited.
+An Android mobile application to help collect all countries that you have visited.

 ## PROJECT SPECIFICATION